Our group is currently involved as partner in three major projects, described below.

 The project ICT platform for personalized medicine (GeniOUS) aims to develop solutions for the efficient and safe use of genetic high-throughput sequencing data in diagnostics and translational research, with a particular focus on involving the patients themselves.
 The project involves further development of ELLA (software for interpretation of genetic variants), the Pharmacolyzer (a solution for pharmacogenomics), as well as solutions for communication between patients and the health care system, health economic analyses and suggesting refinements to existing legal frameworks for the use of HTS data.

 Application of sequencing data to tailor medical treatments

 The introduction of whole-genome sequencing in clinical practice has opened a path for pre-emptive pharmacogenomic (PGx) testing.
 PGx is the study of how genetics influences medication of patients.
-Funded by a grant from the South-Eastern Norway Regional Health Authority and BigMed, and in collaboration with Electronic Health Record vendor DIPS ASA and the Department of Pharmacy, UiO, this project seeks to develop an end-to-end automated pharmacogenomics pipeline that can deliver actionable reports to openEHR-based systems with the aim of tailoring drug treatment to each patient’s genotype.
+Funded by a grant from the South-Eastern Norway Regional Health Authority and BigMed, and in collaboration with Electronic Health Record vendor DIPS and the Department of Pharmacy, UiO, this project seeks to develop an end-to-end automated pharmacogenomics pipeline that can deliver actionable reports to openEHR-based systems with the aim of tailoring drug treatment to each patient’s genotype.